Public feedback about the First Responders Park Expansion was due on Wednesday, Aug. 1. Please submit any questions to email@example.com .

 First Responders Park

 These slides show a conceptual plan presented to Westerville City Council on Monday, July 2.
 Additional thoughts on the conceptual plan and the location of "The Crossing" statue were provided at the meeting and are being considered by the committee.
-Public feedback is encouraged and may be submitted through Wednesday, Aug.
-1 to email@example.com.
+Public feedback was due Wednesday, Aug.
+1. Please submit any questions to firstname.lastname@example.org.